Study Abroad in Dublin

 Summer

-This course explores the world of work in Ireland and how students respond to the challenges that they can expect to encounter while interning in Dublin.
-More information on internships can be found here.
+This course explores the world of work in Ireland and how you may respond to the challenges that you can expect to encounter while interning in Dublin.
+More information on internships can be found on the Internships page.

 Global Identity